Krillh/Airzlinshire/Biun/Biun Writing.md

-The primary writing system for [[Biun]] is a logogram-style system.
+The primary writing system for [[Old Gvar]] is a logogram-style system.